microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 ### What can our team win?

-Each member of your team (up to 4 people) will win a Surface Go computer + keyboard.
-The winning team will also receive $1,000 USD to donate to the charity of their choosing.
-The primary requirement is that your hack project includes Azure in some way - read the above judging criteria for more details.
-Please be sure to read the Terms & Conditions for Azure Prize specific to *your* hackathon and ask the on-site Microsoft representatives for more information!
+Our prizes vary by hackathon.
+Visit the Microsoft table at your event to learn more about the prizes at your hack!
+The primary requirement is that your hack project includes Azure in some way.
+Please be sure to read the Terms & Conditions for Azure Prize specific to your hackathon.
+Ask the on-site Microsoft representatives for full details!

 ### I want to enter my winning hack project into Imagine Cup